This tutorial covers:

 Update NPM scripts

-Our CircleCI deployment configuration uses NPM scripts for executing the deploy and diff commands.
-Add the following scripts to the root level package.json
+Your CircleCI deployment configuration uses NPM scripts for executing the deploy and diff commands.
+Add these scripts to the root level package.json

 // update the aws-cdk-api-auth-lambda-circle-ci/package.json file with the following scripts